MahiVTech/WhyTab/WhyTab/README.md

 WhyTab is a smart Chrome extension that helps you remember **why** you opened a tab — and reminds you **when it matters**.

 Most people open 20+ tabs and forget their intent.
 WhyTab fixes that.
+> A productivity-focused Chrome extension for mindful browsing.

 ---